 If $\alpha$ is fixed, then the parameter $\beta$ is the lengthscale parameter and is a natural candidate for rescaling.
 We control the smoothness of the Gaussian process by changing $\phi$ for the Mat\'ern class and $\beta$ for the CH class.
 The key to achieving the optimal posterior contraction rates for Mat\'ern and CH classes lies in appropriately choosing the rescaling parameters when the true unknown functional parameter of interest is rougher than the mean-squared differentiability of a given covariance function.
 Indeed, by rescaling $\phi$ in the Mat\'ern class and by rescaling the parameters $\beta$ in the CH class, we obtain optimal minimax posterior contraction rate under both priors for $\eta$-regular true functions, and our posterior contraction rates do not include the logarithmic factor as in \cite{van2007bayesian}.
 We note here \cite{giordano2020consistency} and \cite{nickl2023bayesian} also consider rescaled and undersmoothed $\alpha$-regular processes, which include Mat\'ern processes, in the context of Bayesian inverse problems.
 However, their settings are different from ours, in that they focus on posterior contraction performance under their forward map.

 The rescaling approach developed above depends explicitly on the regularity of the true function $\eta$, which is typically unknown in practice.
-To fully address this limitation, we assign priors on the rescaling parameter as in \cite{van2009adaptive}, to develop a fully Bayesian alternative, and show that under this procedure the optimal minimax rate can be achieved simultaneously over a range of values for the true regularity. \cite{van2009adaptive} call estimators that are rate optimal for a range of regularity levels to be \textit{adaptive}.
+To fully address this limitation, we assign priors on the rescaling parameter as in \cite{van2009adaptive}, to develop a fully Bayesian alternative, and show that under this procedure the optimal minimax rate can be achieved simultaneously over a range of values for the true regularity.
+Estimators that are rate optimal for a range of regularity levels have been called \textit{adaptive} \citep{efroimovich1984learning,lepskii1991problem,lepskii1992asymptotically}.
 Consequently, our contributions also lie in designing adaptive posterior concentration results for Mat\'ern and CH processes, resulting in a practically useful procedure.

 The remainder of the paper is organized as follows.
-In Section \ref{section2}, we discuss some general results on posterior contraction rates for Gaussian process priors based on \cite{van2008rates}.
-Section \ref{section3} presents our main theorems on posterior contraction rates for rescaled Mart\'ern and CH process priors, and the fully Bayesian adaptive versions over a range of regularity values.
+In Section \ref{section2}, we provide some relevant background on posterior contraction rates for Gaussian process priors.
+Section \ref{section3} presents our main theorems on posterior contraction rates for rescaled Mat\'ern and CH process priors, and the fully Bayesian adaptive versions over a range of regularity values.
 An extension to the anisotropic case is discussed in Section~\ref{section4}.
-In Section \ref{section5}, we compare the rescaled and hierarchical CH, Mat\'ern and squared exponential process priors via simulations.
+In Section \ref{section5}, we compare the rescaled and hierarchical CH, Mat\'ern, and squared exponential process priors via simulations.
 Analysis of a spatial data set is presented in Section~\ref{section6}.
 Section \ref{section7} concludes with some discussions for future investigations.
 Mathematical proofs of all results and further technical details can be found in the Appendix.